 While the following repercussions of distracted living are less extreme than the possibility of loss of life, they do point out how distracted living can adversely affect your budget and your personal relationships.
-Becoming aware of how costly distractions can be may the motivation you need to transition from distracted living to mindful living.
+Becoming aware of how costly distractions can be may be the motivation you need to transition from distracted living to mindful living.

 How often do you see people shopping in department stores or buying groceries while talking on their phone?
 How often have you done that?
 When you're talking on the phone, you may be more likely to pick up items on your shopping list without taking time to compare prices.
 You could also be more susceptible to impulse buying.
 For example, suppose you see a fantastic display of something you hadn't planned to buy while you're busy chatting away on the phone.
 Without thinking, you grab the item and put it in your cart.
 You couldn't hear the voice of your inner frugal shopper (also known as your good judgment) telling you to resist the temptation because you were too distracted by your phone conversation.

 We all know that life isn't perfect and we can't always have things precisely the way we want them.
 However, if you can find a way to shop alone, without the distraction of another adult or your children, you can stay more focused on your shopping list and be attentive to bargains.
 You will be able to compare prices, check your coupons, and be more likely to resist impulse buys.
-There is some interesting statistical information regarding shopping with others present and shopping alone.

 Another way that distracted living can be denting your budget involves your monthly bill paying habits.
 If you find yourself multi-tasking and paying bills while you watch television, talk on the phone, help your kids with homework or are engaged in any other distracting activity, you may not notice some of those hidden fees, charges, or errors on your bill.
 Look for smaller charges that you don't recognize.
 Also look for even the slightest change in what should be a consistent figure.
 Often you'll find small changes that add up month after month.